Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

-WHAT & HOW YOU MAY FEEL
+WHAT & HOW She May FEEL

 • Contractions that are Longer and More Intense